quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part72_6.9_Code_Listin.md

 #### Matrix Notation and Linear Equation Solving

 Background context explaining the concept.
-The matrix equation \(F' \Delta x = -f\) is used to solve for unknown changes in variables, where \(F'\) represents the Jacobian matrix of derivatives, \(\Delta x\) represents small changes in the independent variables, and \(f\) represents function evaluations at known values.
+The matrix equation $F' \Delta x = -f $ is used to solve for unknown changes in variables, where$F'$ represents the Jacobian matrix of derivatives,$\Delta x $ represents small changes in the independent variables, and$f$ represents function evaluations at known values.

 If applicable, add code examples with explanations.
 :p How does the matrix equation relate to solving a system of linear equations?
 ??x
-The matrix equation relates to solving a system of linear equations by expressing it as \(F' \Delta x = -f\).
-Here, \(F'\) is the Jacobian matrix containing partial derivatives, and \(\Delta x\) represents small changes in the independent variables.
+The matrix equation relates to solving a system of linear equations by expressing it as $F' \Delta x = -f $.
+Here, $ F'$is the Jacobian matrix containing partial derivatives, and $\Delta x$ represents small changes in the independent variables.
 The goal is to find these changes such that the function values approximate zero.

 To solve this equation using linear algebra techniques:
 ```java